icicimov/blog/_posts/2016-4-4-Tomcat9-ECDSA-Certificates-and-HTTP2.md

 igorc@sl01:~$
 ```

-in which case the server sends the RSA type (notice the different start and expire dates).
+in which case the server sends the RSA type (notice the different start and expire dates) and agrees on RSA cipher instead of ECDSA, changes the cipher from `ECDHE-ECDSA-AES256-GCM-SHA384` to `ECDHE-RSA-AES256-GCM-SHA384`.
 In both cases we can see HTTP/2 connection being established.

 ## External_resources:
 * [Tomcat9 documentation](https://tomcat.apache.org/tomcat-9.0-doc/index.html)